Frequently Asked Questions

 Q: What topics will be discussed?

 A: All retreats at White House are based on the Spiritual Exercises of St. Ignatius.
-The director of your particular retreat will present a series of 10 talks over the 3 days, walking you thorough program in their own unique way.
-We do occasionally offer retreats for men and women in 12-step recovery programs as well as Military Veterans.
-These retreats do include more specific topics and might include small group break out sessions.
+The director of your particular retreat will present a series of 10 talks over the 3 days, walking you through the program in their own unique way.

 Q: What is the meal situation?

-We do have a microwave and standard refrigerator available in the basement of Snyder Hall that the retreatants are free to use.
-If you will be bringing medication that needs to be refrigerated, this is where you can store it during yoru stay.
-We also have ice machines on site, coffee & tea.
-You are also welcome to bring any snacks that you’d like for yourself which can be stored in your room.
+We have a microwave and standard refrigerator available in the basement of Snyder Hall, which retreatants are free to use.
+If you are bringing medication that needs to be refrigerated, this is where it can be stored during your stay.
+We also have ice machines, coffee, and tea available.
+You’re welcome to bring any personal snacks, which may be stored in your room.

 Q: Do I have to be Catholic to attend?